-Insight, observation and inspiration from Brian Dey, Senior Merchandiser and Natural Foods Coordinator for Four Seasons Produce Inc
+Insight and inspiration from Brian Dey, Senior Merchandiser & Natural Stores Coordinator for Four Seasons Produce, Inc.

-In digital age we currently find ourselves engulfed in and consuming from, the constant barrage of messaging can seem overwhelming, confusing and even a bit manipulative.
-We crave instant gratification from online shopping, even with our food and we desire the lowest price possible, latching onto the notion that we are “smart” shoppers.
-We feel more fulfilled with a diversity of shopping experiences, rather than being boxed into just one.
-As we enter deeper into the days where meal kits are delivered to our doors and our daily dose of fruit and vegetables are ingested by way of a morning juice, produce merchandising can seem like an archaic concept.
-But more and more research is showing that regardless of all the virtual and rapid reward delivery trends consumers continue to come back to and crave the real life, in-store experience of choosing their fruits and vegetables by hand.
-The old world style of showcasing your fruits and vegetables in big, bountiful, vibrant displays and passionately educating the chooser on the product, is still one of the most successful selling tools in produce.
-Attracting customers to your product at the store level takes skill, passion, and creativity and of course a clear understanding of the store demographic or simply put- knowing the customer.
+As we get comfortable subscribing to meal delivery kits and ingesting our daily dose of produce by way of morning juice, produce merchandising seems like an archaic concept.
+All the while, more and more research shows that, regardless of all the virtual and rapid reward delivery trends, consumers continue to seek real life, in-the-flesh experiences, like choosing fruits and vegetables by hand.
+The old world way of showcasing fruits and vegetables in abundant, vibrant displays, is still one of the most successful sales tools in produce.
+Attracting customers to your product at the store level takes skill, passion, and creativity, and, of course, a clear understanding of your customers.

 Warming up to and with mangoes; through booze